 Exercising in the heat is challenging both mentally and physically.
 The added challenge comes with some benefits, shows a small study published in the February 2017 edition of the International Journal of Research Exercise Physiology.
 Researchers have found that wearing a sauna suit led to greater increases in VO2 max (maximum oxygen uptake), which is a way to measure aerobic fitness.

-Additionally, obese subjects got significantly healthier over the course of the study.
+Additionally, subjects living with obesity got significantly healthier over the course of the study.
 They saw decreases in body mass, body fat and blood glucose levels.
 The subjects were also better able to oxidize fat and use it as fuel more efficiently.
 This means that the suits have the potential to help you lose weight faster than when exercising in normal conditions.

 While there are benefits to wearing a sauna suit during exercise, you need to be careful.
 Cranking up the heat on your body causes you to sweat more, which means that dehydration is more likely.